jquery-boilerplate/jquery-boilerplate/README.md

 ## Build system (Grunt)

-We use [grunt](https://github.com/cowboy/grunt) to build jQuery Boilerplate.
-To run it locally, use `./buid/grunt` in the root directory.
+We use [grunt](https://github.com/cowboy/grunt) and `make` to build jQuery Boilerplate.
+To run it, use `make build` in the root directory.

+## Tests

+For testing, we use qUnit.
+To run the tests, use `make test`.

 ## Have you created a plugin from our boilerplate?
 Let us know [here](https://github.com/zenorocha/jquery-boilerplate/wiki/Sites)!
 It’s interesting to see what features others have come up with.